 - 1/2 cup coconut milk 120ml, I used culinary coconut milk so it's well blended

 - 1/2 cup pineapple fresh or frozen (possibly a little more if frozen)

 - 1/2 cup ice topped up with water no water and a little more ice if all fresh fruit

 - 2 tsp honey or less to taste

-- 1 oz white rum 35ml, if making alcoholic version
+- 1 oz white rum 30ml

 - Put everything in a blender and blend until smooth.
 Pour into a glass to serve.